 It’s simple to buy and sell CEFs on major stock exchanges, and both beginning investors and those with more experience can participate in the CEF market.
 Investors can trade them during regular trading hours just like ETFs and stocks, although there are far fewer CEFs available on the market and they have much smaller trading volumes.

 Fees can also include the cost of leverage, which is a tool CEFs use to make the fund more profitable.
 CEFs have more borrowing ability than individuals, so they can greatly benefit from using leverage, making the high fees worth it for investors.
-Of course, using leverage for investment also brings on additional risk.
+Of course, using leverage for investing also brings on additional risk.

 It’s important for investors to consider whether paying high fees is worth it based on the performance of any particular CEF.